-Not having the read the 1st one, I did not what the storyline was, but was promised a lot of laughs going by the popularity of the first book.
+Not having the read the 1st one, I did not know what the storyline was but was promised a lot of laughs going by the popularity of the first book.

 When reading a sequel, one would only want a fleeting reference to what happened in the past rather constant reminders that you haven’t read the first book.

 You will also laugh at his anger in having to help Sugandh after he was caught for illegal downloading.
 There are other such funny incidents in the book that will definitely bring a smile to our face.

 However, as you continue reading the book, you will find that the humour is forced and you feel that the author is trying too hard to make you laugh.

-While I would not recommend this for a train journey, if you have a day off and have nothing to do, you can always curl up with this and have a decent laugh on the clumsiness of Robert “Einstein” Varghese.
+While I would not recommend this for a train journey, if you have a day off and have nothing to do, you can always curl up with this and have a decent laugh on the clumsiness of Robin Varghese.

 A book reviewer whose review fails to get even the protagonists name right is not worth his salt.
 Obviously a half-hearted attempt to read the book, but full of enthu to write a review.